genglaodemao/PyAimRec/README.md

 # PyAimRec
-PyAimRec is a research-grade Python package for adaptive image-reconstruction tracking of spherical colloids in strongly overlapping bright-field microscopy images.
-It enables nanometre-precision localisation and dynamic shape tracking of time-evolving or stimuli-responsive particles.
+PyAimRec is a Python package for adaptive image-reconstruction–based tracking of spherical colloids in bright-field microscopy images, with a particular focus on situations where particle images strongly overlap and conventional centroid or threshold-based tracking fails.

+The method represents each particle by a learned, radially symmetric shape function and iteratively reconstructs the full image from particle positions and shapes.
+Particle positions are refined through optimisation of the reconstruction error, while particle shapes are updated self-consistently from image residuals.
+This adaptive procedure enables nanometre-precision localisation even under severe image overlap.

+In addition to tracking particle positions, PyAimRec can resolve time-dependent changes in particle shape, making it suitable for studying stimuli-responsive or dynamically evolving colloids.
+The framework supports both intensity-based and gradient-based reconstruction models and is well suited for quantitative applications such as interparticle distance measurements, interaction-potential extraction, and optical-tweezers experiments involving closely spaced colloidal particles.

 It supports two complementary reconstruction engines: